alexrozanski/PXSourceList/README.markdown

 The documentation was created using [Doxygen][10] and [appledoc][11], thanks of which go to the developers of both.

-The icons used in the demo project bundled with the source code are from the [Fugue icon set][12] by Yusuke Kamiyamane.
+The icons used in the example projects bundled with the source code are from the [Fugue icon set][12] by Yusuke Kamiyamane and the [Mimi Glyphs set][13] by Jeremy Salée.

 ##License
 PXSourceList is licensed under the New BSD License, as detailed below (adapted from OSI http://www.opensource.org/licenses/bsd-license.php):